 The Ultimate Guide to Juice Bars in Boston

-Sure, our city’s proliferation of juice bars may be reaching a fever pitch, but if that means we can get a nutrient-packed drink anytime we want—in any neighborhood we want—then we say bring it on.
-Whether you’re looking for a “cleanse” or just a refreshing post-workout smoothie, you can find the freshly pressed pick-me-up you’re looking for at these 16 juice bars.
+Sure, our city’s proliferation of juice bars has reached a fever pitch, and we may be hard pressed to keep up.
+But if that means we can get a nutrient-packed drink anytime we want—in any neighborhood we want—then we say bring it on.
+Whether you’re looking for a “cleanse” or just a refreshing post-workout smoothie, you can find the fresh pick-me-up you’re looking for at these 19 juice bars.
 (List is alphabetical.)

 Cocobeet bills itself as “Boston’s original organic juice bar,” and they guarantee that all their ingredients are raw, vegan, gluten-free, GMO-free, organic, and locally sourced.